ayeshathoi/nothing/pages/aboutme.md

 Hello, I’m Ayesha Binte Mostofa from Dhaka,Bangladesh.
 I am a recent graduate from the **[Department of CSE at BUET](https://cse.buet.ac.bd/)**.
-You can visit my **[undergrad labwork page](https://ayeshathoi.github.io/ugrad.html)** to know more about my academic journey.
 Currently, I am working as a full-time lecturer in the department of CSE, **[Canadian University of Bangladesh](https://www.cub.edu.bd)**.

 I have a strong interest in **Natural Language Processing (NLP)**, **Computer Vision**, and the application of **Large Language Models (LLMs)**.
 I'm also keen on exploring **Systems**, **Network**, and **Software Security**, **Software Engineering**, and **Robotics**.
 With my diverse research background, I am looking forward to pursuing a **Ph.D.** in one of these fields.